 Restore Santa Fe 92

-Would you believe Atchison Topeka & Santa Fe 92 has been in IRM’s collection for 20 years now?
+Would you believe Atchison Topeka & Santa Fe 92 has been in IRM’s collection for over 25 years now?
 This EMD FP45 was built in December of 1967 with frame number 5731-3.
 It was donated to the museum in May 1997 by the BNSF railway, along with BN1, BN2, and BN3.

 In the first several years at the museum, 92 was on display in a prominent spot in Yard 5 at the corner of Depot Street and Central Avenue.
 Visitors could take a tour of the cab and the engine room on most days.
 Santa Fe 92 did not operate when it was donated.
 At the time, Diesel Department volunteers did not look into the locomotive in much detail.
 IRM was told the engine in 92 had been swapped with a freeze damaged engine from a SD45.
 It was put on static display with the thought that maybe it could operate sometime in the future.